Azure/data-api-builder/docs/troubleshooting-usage.md

 ## GraphQL doesn't provide introspection ability

-Make sure the GraphQL clients are using support GraphQL introspections.
-Well known as Insomnia and Postman all supports introspection.
+Make sure the GraphQL clients you are using support GraphQL introspections.
+Well known clients like Insomnia and Postman all support introspection.
 Make sure the configuration file has the option `allow-introspection` set to `true` in the `runtime.graphql` configuration section.
 For example:

 ```json
 "runtime": {